 A statewide 4-H event held the third week of June on the Louisiana State University campus.
 4-H members 13 years of age and older compete in more than 36 contests.
 Delegates are awarded trips and cash awards.
 Night programs include motivational speakers and social activities.
 A variety of educational programs is also offered through Clover College for all participants during 4-H University.
 These programs are offered while 4-H members are not participating in their contests.
 All of the programs are interactive, ranging from exercises in Shaping Up to a tour of LSU athletic facilities.
 Community service programs also are offered as part of the educational programs, including a visit to a local hospital or local nursing home and pets.

 For more information on Clover College, visit our Clover College website.

-Check out highlights, contests and photos from past 4-H University events.
+Check out highlights and contests from past 4-H University events.

 A three-day conference held each April at Camp Grant Walker.
 The purpose of the conference is to provide an opportunity to study and learn the cooperative way of doing business in a free-enterprise society and to provide leadership-development opportunities.
 Each parish can send two boys and two girls to the conference.
 Top three delegates of the conference receive the 4-H educational trip, and the next seven delegates each receive a cash award of $50.

-This wetlands educational camping program is for high school members to experience hands-on environmental activities.
-The four-day/three-night program includes such topics as wetland restoration, coastal erosion, trawling, cast netting, crabbing, water quality testing, seafood handling and processing, proper cooking techniques of seafood, wildlife viewing and fish identification.
-The sessions are held at Rockefeller Wildlife Refugee, Cameron Parish.
-Four students from each camp are selected to participate in an advanced camp at the LUMCON facility in Terrebonne Parish.
+This four-day, three-night wetlands educational camp is for high school members to experience hands-on environmental activities.
+The program includes such topics as wetland restoration, coastal erosion, trawling, cast netting, crabbing, water quality testing, seafood handling and processing, proper cooking techniques of seafood, wildlife viewing and fish identification.
+The sessions are held at Rockefeller Wildlife Refuge in southwest Louisiana.

 Marsh Maneuvers Photo Gallery